 When my new role as Roan’s wife was established, I became open to talking about financial matters with him.
 Eventually, I will handle and manage our budget in paying bills, grocery shopping, and the likes.
 If I don’t learn to feel comfortable towards money talk now, then I will struggle when I’m already in the situation.

 “Fight for your marriage like it’s under attack from the powers of hell because it is.”

 Making consensus decisions.
 Roan embraced his independence at an early age.
 He is used to making decisions on his own, especially when he enlisted himself in the US Army.
 He could easily make up his mind without the help of other people—not even his parents.
 My decisions, on the other hand, were often influenced by my family.
 Learning to agree with each other takes a lot of effort, especially with our different personalities.

 In relation to making consensus decisions is learning to compromise.
 Let me give you an example from a recent personal experience.
 Roan wanted to come home this month to spend our wedding anniversary and Christmas together, but we reached a decision to save it for later.
 December is a peak season, so it follows that tickets are a lot more expensive during this time.
 If Roan comes home now and I’m granted my immigrant visa next month, then he has to return again to get me.
-The scenario just screams anything but practical.
+The scenario just screams everything but practical.